 Types of patent

 A patent granted under the PDA provides protection only in Nigeria.
 Under the PDA, a patent is granted in relation to an invention for a product or process that is: (1) new or constitutes an improvement on a patented activity and results from inventive activity; and (2) capable of industrial application.3

-These requirements are conjunctive.
+Those requirements are conjunctive.
 An invention must satisfy the requirements of novelty and industrial applicability.
-Under the PDA, the following are unpatentable:
+Under the PDA, the following are not patentable:

 - plants and animal varieties or biological processes for the production of plants and animals;

-- inventions whose publication or exploitation would be contrary to public order or morality; and
+- inventions of which the publication or exploitation would be contrary to public order or morality; and

 - principles and discoveries of a scientific nature.4

-Although the PDA stipulates the conditions that must be satisfied before an invention can be the subject of a patent grant, the Nigerian Patent Registry (the Patent Registry) does not, in practice, insist on a strict satisfaction of the conditions.
+Although the PDA stipulates the conditions that must be satisfied before an invention can be the subject of a patent grant, the Patent Registry does not, in practice, insist on strict satisfaction of the conditions.
 Inventions are merely examined by the Patent Registry for compliance with the following formal requirements: